USS Enterprise (CVN-80)

 USS Enterprise (CVN-80) will be the third Gerald R. Ford-class aircraft carrier to be built for the United States Navy.
-She will be the ninth United States naval vessel and third aircraft carrier to bear the name, and is scheduled to be in operation by 2028.
+She will be the ninth United States naval vessel and third aircraft carrier to bear the name, and is scheduled to be in operation by 2030.
 Her construction began in August 2017 with a steel-cutting ceremony.

 Naming

-On 1 December 2012, during the presentation of a pre-recorded speech at the inactivation ceremony for USS Enterprise (CVN-65), then-Secretary of the Navy Ray Mabus announced that CVN-80 would be named Enterprise.
+On December 1, 2012, during the presentation of a pre-recorded speech at the inactivation ceremony for USS Enterprise (CVN-65), then-Secretary of the Navy Ray Mabus announced that CVN-80 would be named Enterprise.
 She will be the ninth ship and the third aircraft carrier in the history of the United States Navy to bear the name.
 CVN-80 will also be the first American supercarrier not to be named in honor of a person since America was commissioned in 1966.
 In December 2016, Mabus chose Olympic gold medalists Katie Ledecky and Simone Biles to sponsor the ship.

+Hangar

+The CVN-80 has a direct upgrade in hangar space from its predecessor CVN-79, the internal hangar can house up to 50 mid-sized aircraft such as the F-35C, up to 20 mid-sized helicopters such as the Sikorsky MH-60R/S and several more large refueling and radar surveillance aircraft.